 The Middlesex League has three divisions, numbered 1, 2 and 3, with Division 1 being the strongest.
 There is a real spread of playing strengths: Division 1 sees regular participation from Grandmasters and other titled players, while the lower boards in Division 3 often see players not much above beginner level.
+My report on 2021/22 gives some statistics on this if you’re interested.

 Each division is a double-round all-play-all: each team plays every other team twice, once at home and once away.